 At the Collège, in 1966, I got my French Baccalauréat with honors.
 I attended the Tel-Aviv University for a few months.
 The brothers from the Collège and the French Embassy in Tel Aviv helped me leave Israel to study in France.
 Being Catholic, I received a dispensation from the Israeli Defense Force (IDF) to avoid the 30 months of compulsory military service and leave the country legally.
 I have to mention that after the Six-Day War also known as the June War in 1967, only a year later, this practice was eliminated, and my brother, also brought up as Catholic, had to serve in the IDF in the late ’70s (and that is another story).
 From 1966, I lived in Paris for six years, and studied linguistics, economics, and law at the University of Paris Jussieu, Sorbonne, Assas, and Dauphine campuses.

 I was there in 1968.
 I remember well the nationwide student and worker riots in May of that year.
 I can be called a “soixante-huitard” – the official name for those who actually were there during those events.
 While I attended the university, in January of 1968, I took an entry exam at one of the leading computer companies of the time – Bull General Electric (soon acquired by Honeywell).
 You have to remember that in 1968 there was no computer science degree.
 Typically, electrical engineers could learned about computer hardware and software as a side specialty but they were rare.
 IBM, Honeywell, Bull and their brethren hired people that showed certain qualifications that have proven necessary to program computers.
 These chosen candidates were then trained in-house for a year, in programing and basic hardware design and functions.
-Some of them were good math and English skills, excellent pattern recognition, attention to details, creativeness, and finally, ability to focus for long periods.
+Some of the skills were good math and English proficiency, excellent pattern recognition, attention to details, creativeness, and finally, ability to focus for long periods.
 After a year, the weaker candidates were culled out and the lucky ones continued to work and train as programmers and later as analysts.

 That is how I entered the computer field in which I remained for the rest of my life.
 Invited by Honeywell’s Application Development division in Wellesley, Massachusetts, I left Paris for New England.
 I lived, studied, worked in Massachusetts for 40 years, and started a family, several companies, and several careers.
 I am very proud of every country I lived in and of the cultural heritage that it imprinted in my mind.
 I have to admit, that when I got older, I became quite patriotic and especially in love with Massachusetts and Florida.